Master of Arts in Education and Human Development in the Field of International Education

 |9 credits in a professional, academic, or regional specialization selected in consultation with the program advisor.|

-Up to 6 additional credit hours of internship may be required for students who do not have international education related experience.
+Up to 6 additional credits of internship may be required for students who do not have international education related experience.